-One of the best examples I could think where this would come into play is a location like the Winchester mystery house.
-Winding stair cases, doors to nowhere, walls at weird angles, 1/2 levels.
+One of the best examples I could think of where this would come into play is a location like the Winchester mystery house.
+Winding staircases, doors to nowhere, walls at weird angles, 1/2 levels.
 The funhouse effect messes with a person's perception.
-Their eyes are telling them one thing, but their physical body and it's response is telling another.
+Their eyes are telling them one thing, but their physical body and its response is telling another.
 For example, the eyes are seeing what appears to be a level floor, but when you walk on the floor it is not level at all.
 Your sense of balance is 'tricked' and it can cause a person to become disorientated.
 The brain tries to compensate, but your senses and your internal sense of balance can't keep up.
 It can make a person feel dizzy or sick.
 It can make them feel like they are rocking on a boat.
 It can make them feel like they are about to fall over or like they are being pushed.
 The disorientation can also make a person feel like they are being watched.

 Slanted stairs and odd-shaped ceilings or beams can often cause this sensation.
 Certain colour combinations can also have the same effect.
 As can being inside a small room - otherwise known as claustrophobia

 Claustrophobia is a fear a person has of a confined space.
 Have you ever been in an elevator and someone seems intensely anxious?
 It is likely they cannot handle being in such a small room.
-It is a type of anxiety disorder which can often result in a panic attack which is triggered by being in a small space, often with no windows or air coming in.
+It is a type of anxiety disorder that can often result in a panic attack which is triggered by being in a small space, often with no windows or air coming in.
 There are even reports of people experiencing this just by wearing tight clothing.
 It is really a fear of having no escape.